MicroEJ/docs/ApplicationDeveloperGuide/applicationOptions.rst

 Defining an Option with SDK 6
 =============================

-With the SDK 6, the Applications options can be defined in a properties file located in the ``src/main/resources/build`` folder of the project.
+With the SDK 6, the Applications options can be defined in a properties file located in the ``configuration`` folder of the project.
 Usually, the options are defined in a file named ``common.properties``, but all properties files located in this folder are loaded, no matter what their name is.